45/47 Forsyth St

 Although we have no records regarding the building of this house, we understand it was built around 1850 as a guest house for the operation of a lumber company.
 It is unclear if it was the Page, or Rathbun Lumber Company that built this stone structure.
 It was later transferred to the Gilmour Lumber Co. around 1866, which carried on operations until 1872.
 Government records show they obtained a permit to cut the timber off three and a quarter square miles of forest in 1866, but Gilmour continued their operations through the area at least until 1872, when they are reported to have taken 22,000,000 board feet of pine,

 Frank S. Pearce sitting in the northwest corner of the stone house, in Mrs. Campion's apartment.
-On the wall is a portrait of Thomas Pearce.
+On the wall is a portrait of Richard Pearce.

 The house had been used as a boarding house for the old Cobourg, Peterborough & Marmora Railway.
 Thereafter, it was owned by Malcolm Cameron until 1884.